rfshelley/Documentation/device-type-developers-guide/definition-metadata.rst

 Fingerprinting
 --------------

-When a ZigBee or Z-Wave device is added to the SmartThings hub, we need a way to determine which device type to assign it.
+When a ZigBee or Z-Wave device is added to the SmartThings Hub, we need a way to determine which device type to assign it.
 This process is known as a "join" process, or "fingerprinting".

 Device Handlers define "fingerprints" to specify which devices or what kinds of devices they support.
-Then, when a device is added, its join information is compared to all fingerprints in the default handlers and your self-published handlers to determine which type of device it is..
+Then, when a device is added, its join information is compared to all fingerprints in the default handlers and your self-published handlers to determine which type of device it is.

 The fingerprinting process differs between ZigBee and Z-Wave devices.